 A lot of my work illustrates the ‘wild’ and the ‘human’ both in their natural states, which represents the fundamentals, the raw, or the basics of survival.
 Essentially ‘to reconnect with nature’.

-So, if we think positively about solidarity, how do you see this POTENTIALLY BEING be in 5 years from now?
+So, if we think positively about solidarity, how do you see this potentially being 5 years from now?

 Changing our mindset from disposable, single use, and harmful products to supporting companies that are kinder on the environment, that give back what they take.
 So - planting more trees, funding organisations that are protecting our Taiao, sustainable initiatives that actually make a difference.

 Solidarity can be used to correct the tendency to see humans as ontologically separate and above nature, and teaches us that nature is the place we live within - not simply the surrounding raw material that we use to fulfil our own desires.

 Solidarity is essential to counter the desire for control and to act ethically.
 So transparency through the products we consume, understanding how we consume as a species, how consciously we consume, and the type of items that is.

 We often talk about the idea of 'Kaitiakitanga' in New Zealand, and we hope that this collaboration plays into that responsibility for you.